-Shaken Baby Syndrome (Abusive Head Trauma)
+Abusive Head Trauma

-Of the 30 Missouri children who died from inflicted injury at the hands of a parent or caretaker in 2007, 16 (53%) were victims of abusive head trauma (or inflicted traumatic brain injury), commonly known as Shaken Baby Syndrome.
-Shaken Baby Syndrome (SBS) is the second most common cause of death due to trauma in children and the cause of >95% of serious head injuries in children less than one year of age.
+Of the 28 Missouri children who died from inflicted injury at the hands of a parent or caretaker in 2008, nine (32%) were victims of abusive head trauma (or inflicted traumatic brain injury), commonly known as Shaken Baby Syndrome (SBS).

-Shaken Baby Syndrome involves the violent shaking or shaking and impacting of the head of an infant or young child, usually under the age of four years.
+Abusive Head Trauma involves the violent shaking or shaking and impacting of the head of an infant or young child, usually under the age of four years.
 Signs and symptoms range from minor (irritability, lethargy, tremors, vomiting) to major (seizures, coma, stupor, death).
 These neurological changes are due to destruction of brain cells secondary to trauma, lack of oxygen to the brain cells, and swelling of the brain.
 Extensive retinal hemorrhages in one or both eyes are found in the vast majority of cases.
 Fractures of long bones and/or ribs may also be seen in some cases.
 (National Center on Shaken Baby Syndrome)

-Shaken Baby Syndrome is so lethal that approximately 30% of victims require hospitalization and 20% of victims die in the first few days after injury.
+Abusive Head Trauma is so lethal that approximately 30% of victims require hospitalization and 20% of victims die in the first few days after injury.
 Approximately 50% of survivors suffer permanent neurologic disabilities ranging from mild (learning disorders, behavioral changes) to moderate and severe, such as profound mental and developmental retardation, paralysis, blindness, inability to eat or exist in permanent vegetative state.
 Many survivors initially thought to be normal have subsequent learning disabilities or other psychomotor delays that are not diagnosed until they reach school age.

-The vast majority of SBS victims are indeed, "babies" or infants, less than one year of age, but victims can range in age from <1 month to eight years; the median age is four to six months.
-Infants are particularly vulnerable to shaking injuries, because of their unique physical and behavioral characteristics.
+The vast majority of Abusive Head Trauma are infants, less than one year of age, but victims can range in age from <1 month to eight years; the median age is 4-6 months.
+Infants are particularly vulnerable to shaking injuries because of their unique physical and behavioral characteristics.
 Infants' heads are large and heavy in proportion to their total body weight and their neck muscles are too weak to support such a disportionately large head.
 Because an infant's brain is immature, it is more easily injured.
 When an infant or young child is violently shaken, the head rotates wildly on the axis of the neck, resulting in rotation of the brain within the skull.

 ABUSIVE HEAD TRAUMA FATALITIES BY SEX AND RACE

-SEX 2005 2006 2007 RACE 2005 2006 2007
+SEX 2006 2007 2008 RACE 2006 2007 2008

-FEMALE 1 4 5 WHITE 5 6 9
+FEMALE 4 5 3 WHITE 6 9 7

-MALE 5 8 11 BLACK 1 6 5
+MALE 8 11 6 BLACK 6 5 1

-0 0 0 OTHER 0 0 2
+OTHER 0 2 1

-6 12 16 6 12 16
+12 16 9 12 16 9

-- - - -

 Young parents, unstable family conditions, low socioeconomic status and disability or prematurity of the child make an infant particularly vulnerable.
 The triggering event for the shaking is almost always the baby's uncontrollable crying and loss of control by the caregiver.
 Crying peaks between six weeks and four months.
-Infant crying was known to be the apparent triggering event in ten of the sixteen SBS abuse fatalities among Missouri children in 2007; other triggering events included feeding difficulties.
+Infant crying was known to be the apparent triggering event in two of the nine Abusive Head Trauma fatalities among Missouri children in 2008.

 Research has established that 60-70% of perpetrators of SBS are male.
 Birth fathers account for the majority, followed by the mother's boyfriend, female babysitters, and mothers.
-In 2007, perpetrators of SBS abuse fatalities in Missouri included six birth fathers, five mother's boyfriends, three child care providers, one friend of the mother and, in one case, both the birth mother and her boyfriend abused the infant.
+In 2008, perpetrators of Abusive Head Trauma fatalities in Missouri included one birth father, two mothers' boyfriends, one fathers' girlfriend, one babysitter, one acquaintance, one friend and two unknown.